Chapter R5: Trade disputes

 R5154 Not in work immediately before stoppage

-Claimants may lose employment because of a stoppage of work even though
+Claimants may lose employment because of a stoppage of work even though1. the work is intermittent or

 2. they are not actually at work when the stoppage begins (see R5177).